|

 I had had trouble with the wet edge earlier--brushing over the partially tacky

 paint had built up too much thickness, causing the run.)
-At this point, I

 |